 "Art is always a good hiding-place, not for dynamite, but for intellectual explosives and social time bombs.
 Why would there otherwise have been the various Indices?
 And precisely in their despised and often even despicable beauty and lack of transparency lies the best hiding-place for the barb that brings about the sudden jerk or the sudden recognition." (from Nobel Lecture, 1973)

 Böll was drafted into the compulsory work program. "... my unconquerable (and still unconquered) aversion to the Nazis was not revolt," Böll later wrote, "they revolted me, repelled me on every level of my existence: conscious and instinctive, aesthetic and political." (from What's to Become of the Boy?, 1981) In 1942 he married Annemarie Cech; their first son Christoph, died in October 1945.
-During World War II Böll served six years as a private and corporal in the army on both the Soviet and Western fronts.
-He was wounded four times, and at the end of the war he was interned in a prisoner-of-war camp in France.
+During World War II, Böll served six years as a private and corporal in France, Poland, the Crimea, and Romania.
+He was wounded four times.
+At the end of the war on the Western front, he was taken prisoner by the United States army and interned in a prisoner-of-war camp in France.